 Provide an Official Scorekeeper to record the Official Score Book.

-Ensure that both the Official Score Book turned in within 24 hours, following the completion of the game, to the appropriate officials.
+Ensure that both the Official Score Book is turned in within 24 hours, following the completion of the game, to the appropriate officials.

 The visiting team shall: (3.19 b)